 This one is a win-win.
 Save money and help out a local organization, especially when other individuals are spending the night out.

 First big decision: cheese or chocolate?
-We vote both, if you’ve got time.
+If you have time, we vote for both.

 Write Love Letters—and Read Them Out Loud